karenyyng/AirlineDelayBenchmark/README.md

 [Metadata source](http://stat-computing.org/dataexpo/2009/supplemental-data.html)

 # Goals
-This is a non-trivial benchmark to compare the predictive performance, timing and memory usage
+This is a non-trivial benchmark with (> 12 GB of data) to compare the predictive performance, timing and memory usage

 * between various machine learning & deep learning algorithms
 * between the same algorithm implemented in different frameworks and languages

-The benchmark is not meant to be completely comprehensive due to the large possible configuration space .
+The benchmark is not meant to be completely comprehensive due to the large possible configuration space.
+We pick a few algorithms that are popular and the author is familiar with.
 We encourage others to contribute their own implementations.

-We hope to illustrate
+We hope to illustrate:

+1. realistic data processing steps
-1. a few best practises for unit testing machine learning code.
+2. a few best practises for unit testing and benchmarking machine learning code in Python
+3. best practises to allow a reproducible ML software stack to be setup on different machines
-2. how to setup Intel optimized libraries for the best performances or help push for more performance
+4. how to setup Intel optimized ML libraries for the best performances or help push for more performance

 To achieve those goals, We perform the following tasks:

 1. classification of whether a flight is delayed or not
-	* Boosting from `XGBoost`
+	* - [ ] Boosting from
+		- [ ] `XGBoost`
+		- [ ] `PyDAAL`
-	* Random Forest form `Scikit-Learn`
+	* - [ ] Random Forest from
+		- [ ] `Scikit-Learn`
+		- [ ] `Spark ML`
+	* - [ ] SVM with non-linear kernel from (linear kernel is almost the same as Logistic regression)
+		- [ ] `Scikit-Learn`
+		- [ ] `Spark ML`
-	* Logistic regression from `Scikit-learn` from baseline
+	* - [ ] Logistic regression from `Scikit-learn` for baseline comparison
+		- [ ] `Scikit-Learn`
+		- [ ] `Spark ML`
+	* - [ ] an appropriate neural network topology, possibly a deep feed forward network

-2. regression of how long a flight is delayed for
+2. regression of how long a flight is delayed for (within the delayed population)
+	* - [ ] Boosting from `XGBoost`
+	* - [ ] Random Forest
+		- [ ] `Scikit-Learn`
+		- [ ] `Spark ML`
+	* - [ ] Linear regression from `Scikit-learn` for baseline comparison
+	* - [ ] an appropriate neural network topology, possibly a deep feed forward network

 And we will explore if we can find any natural clusters (subpopulation) that are present in the dataset.